ebuford/CITN/README.md

 `Get-Command get-* -Module ActiveDirectory`

+`Get-Help`

+If you get an error when you try to get help then you should update help and this is the way to do it:

+`Update-Help`

 ### 2. You can count Objects

 The command below will get all the Processes on your computer.